anisul-Islam/c-programming-documentation/README.md

 To create a flowchart for an algorithm, you can use specialized software or even pen and paper.
 Flowcharts help in visualizing the logic of an algorithm and are valuable tools for designing, documenting, and communicating the solution to others.

 While flowcharts are useful for illustrating algorithms, the actual implementation of the algorithm is done through programming languages like C, Java, Python, etc. The flowchart serves as a visual guide to help translate the algorithm into code.

+### 1.3 Introduction to C programming

+- C is a general-purpose mid-level programming language, a widely-used and influential programming language that was developed in the early 1970s at Bell Labs by Dennis Ritchie.

+Here are some key aspects of C programming and reasons why C has been important:

+- Efficiency: C is known for its efficiency and low-level control over hardware, making it an ideal choice for system programming, embedded systems, and developing software that requires high performance.

+- Standard Library: C provides a rich standard library that includes functions for tasks like file I/O, memory management, string manipulation, and more.
+This standard library simplifies common programming tasks and allows developers to create efficient programs without reinventing the wheel.

+- Learning and Teaching: Mother of Programming language.
+C is often recommended as a first programming language for beginners because it teaches fundamental programming concepts, such as variables, loops, and functions, in a clear and concise manner.
+Learning C provides a solid foundation for understanding other programming languages.

+- C has been used to write everything from operating systems (including Windows and many others) to complex programs like the Python interpreter, Git, Oracle database, and more.

+#### Environment Setup

+- code editor (VSCode/Codeblock) and compiler (gcc)

 ### 1.4 First C program ans its various parts